This blog provides information for educational purposes only. Read our complete summary for more info.

 Brew Day Instructions

 Fill your kettle with 7.18 gallons (27.17 Liters) of water.
-Add a Campden tablet to remove chlorine.
+Add half of a Campden tablet to remove chlorine.

 Crush your grain.
 Heat your water to 150 F (65.5 C) and mash for 60 minutes.

 Once your mash is done, pull your grains, hook them above your kettle, and let them drain for about 10 minutes.
 While you’re waiting, set your controller to 100% of power in order to start a boil.
 This recipe calls for a 60 minute boil.

 - 15 min addition | 1 oz Sabro hops

 - Whirlpool at 160F for 15 minutes | 2 oz Sabro hops